 ‘All the plants you sent me are growing finely. … To what I have done since you last heard from me.
 I have been longing to tell you of all the sea plants I have got, of beauty and rarity.
 I shall begin with Fucus Wigghii of which I have got in the same spot at different times 6 or 7 plants and have more plentiful than at Yarmouth.
 I cannot be mistaken as to my plant being the one described by Mr Turner as he had the goodness to send me a plate [engraved drawing] of it.
 I would send you a specimen but it is too precious to cut for enclosing, and I shall give you at least 2 in the next parcel.’

-Ellen specialised in the cryptogams which are non-flowering plants, and she cover seaweeds
+Ellen specialised in the cryptogams which are non-flowering plants, and she covered seaweeds

 (marine algae), mosses and liverworts (bryophytes), and lichens.
-She was very knowledgeable about all the plants (flora) of the Bantry Bay Area.
-Her interests and work in natural history also included the collection and identification of shells, and she is recognised as the discoverer of a couple of rare species, and described as the ‘young Irish conchologist.
+She was very knowledgeable about all the plants (flora) of the Bantry Bay area.
+Her interests and work in natural history also included the collection and identification of shells, and she is recognised as the discoverer of a couple of rare species, and has been described as the ‘young Irish conchologist.
 Ellen Hutchins’.

 ‘Upon examining it closely in my little microscope I found it quite distinct and in fruit.
 I got but little of it and of that little send you the best and largest plants.
 It grows on small mussel shells.
 As I know the spot I found it growing now I can get more when we have spring tides with an easterly wind.
 Of what I have now remaining I shall spread some specimens for you, and shall take the very first opportunity the weather will allow to get a good number of them.’